OhScee/ThreeJsExamples/README.txt

-Commented in hopes to be useful for others
+All the code is (mildly) ommented in hopes to be useful for others

 Due to certain restrictions, you may need to run a simple web server to view some of these examples.
 On Mac